bernardpeh/practical-symfony-3/manuscript/Chapter_6.md

           - { path: ^/admin/, role: ROLE_ADMIN }
 ```

-## Updating DB credentials
+## DB credentials

+The db credentials are in app/config/parameters.yml.
+They are usually variables based on your environment.
+Since we are using docker, we can hard code them.

+Have a look at the file if you are interested.

 ```
 # symfony/app/config/parameters.yml

 # your db host is the container in your docker environment
-# run "docker network inspect songbird_mynet" if unsure
+# run "docker network inspect songbird_mynet" to see the ip of the mysql instance.

+parameters:
     database_host: 172.25.0.2

-# your db credentials is based on what you have in the .env file
-# run "docker-compose config" if unsure
-database_port: null
+    database_port: 3306
     database_name: songbird
     database_user: root
     database_password: root
+    mailer_transport: smtp
-mailer_host: 127.0.0.1
+    mailer_host: 172.25.0.6:1025
+    mailer_user: null
+    mailer_password: null
+    secret: ThisTokenIsNotSoSecretChangeIt

 ```

 ## Creating the User Entity

 Have a quick read if you are unfamiliar with [doctrine and entity](http://symfony.com/doc/current/book/doctrine.html).
 We will be using doctrine very often in this book.